 Since IT is one of the flag-bearing industries when it comes to telecommuting, it should hardly come as a surprise that programming is one of the most lucrative work-at-home jobs.
 Many programmers telecommute or offer their services on a consulting or freelance basis.

 4. Writers, authors, and content creators: Writers and authors develop written content for a variety of media including books, manuals, magazines, journals, television, advertisements, and even online publications.
 Furthermore, according to the U.S. Labor Department.

 Almost two-thirds of writers were self-employed in 2012, which means they worked from home or wherever else they may have access to a computer and an internet connection.
 It is noteworthy to know, self-employed writers have a flexible schedule unlike those who work out of an office.
 However, the annual income of writers and authors may vary between $27,770 and $117,860.

 5. Accountants: Accountants can be called financial health managers as they make sure the finances of individuals and companies are in good shape.
 Their job duties range from ensuring taxes are paid on time to maintaining the accuracy of financial statements.
 Most noteworthy is many accountants work from home in a private capacity but may have to travel to their clients’ offices/homes frequently.

 6. Telephone Triage Nurse: Telephone triage nurses offer medical advice to sick patients over the phone.
 By asking specific questions, these nurses assess the medical situation of patients and refer them to proper healthcare practitioners instead of sending them to clinics or emergency rooms.

 Thanks for stopping by.
-I wish you all the best with your online business or any self employed jobs you pursue.
-Moreover, may you be blessed and prosper.
+I wish you all the best in your online business or any self-employed jobs you pursue.
+Moreover, may you have blessings and prosperity.
 Please, let us communicate, share a comment or question and I will get back in touch with you.